 Naomi holds the African continent close to her heart and has been passionate about its growth and development since meeting Nelson Mandela in 1993.
 He gave the title of his Honorable Granddaughter and kept inspiring her to use her voice.
 Since then, she has poured her uncompromising attitude into Africa’s promotion. “[Although] The world I’m in is fashion, I’m trying to bring people to understand that this is a great continent that they need to invest in, be a part of the infrastructure and the communities.
 And also bring in the talent from here to the west and bring in themselves here.”

-Her storied modeling career and contributing editor role at British Vogue are some of the reasons she is an authority in fashion, she admits to have completely fallen in love with African fashion and describes it as valuable and global.
+Her storied modeling career and contributing editor role at British Vogue are some of the reasons she is an authority in fashion, she admits to having completely fallen in love with African fashion and describes it as valuable and global.
 “The textiles, and the workmanship that goes into [African pieces].
 Incredible!”

 She continued; “Finally, people are paying attention [to Nigeria].
 What they should have done many years ago., Right now it is important that they come and help and give skills to these young designers including their brands to give more education and understanding about the industry – [also] bring them out of Africa and come into Africa.”